Certification exams are administered by designated exam proctors. Step-by-step instructions are available for proctors.

 Proctor Guide and Instructions

-Exam credits may be purchases using three payment options: invoice, purchase order or credit card.
+Exam credits may be purchased using three payment options depending on the school’s purchasing authorizations: invoice, purchase order, or credit card.
 Invoices will be generated for “invoice” and “purchase order” options.
 Invoices are sent electronically to the email address specified during the purchasing process and allow payments by check or credit card.
 Receipts for exam credit purchases are provided electronically.